 - Scoliosis.
 Children are constantly growing, and uneven muscle pull or poor balance can result in scoliosis (when the spine curves to the side).

 - Pain.
 Pain can result from both primary and other secondary conditions of cerebral palsy.

 - Behavior problems.
 Like pain, behavior issues can result from various complications.
-Typically, behavior problems are a sign of frustration caused by the way poor motor control affects communication.
+Frequently, behavior problems are a sign of frustration caused by the way poor motor control affects communication.

 - Feeding difficulties.
 Oral motor impairments can make it difficult for individuals with CP to chew and swallow their food.
 This can result in malnutrition and dehydration if not properly managed.

 - Digestive problems.
 Common digestive issues experienced by children with cerebral palsy include gastrointestinal reflux disease (GERD), constipation, and urinary incontinence.

 - Poor quality sleep.
 Sleeping problems can result from associated conditions like pain, impaired movement, respiratory complications, and digestion issues.

 Associative Conditions of Cerebral Palsy

 Associative conditions of cerebral palsy are complications that are not directly related to CP but commonly co-occur.

 They’re the result of a completely different source of brain damage.
 This is why although CP is a motor disorder, many individuals experience cognitive impairments.